fouriemine/Cryptographic-AES/README.md

 # Cryptographic-AES
-cryptograpic application that can be used on powerpoints, textfiles, zipped files and images
+a cryptographic application that can be used on powerpoints, textfiles, zipped files and images written in python